viti95/FastDoom/README.txt

                    extensions.
 Some video cards crash with this mode, it should be a little bit faster than the real mode version
  * FDOOMVBD.EXE => FastDoom for VBE 2.0 cards with LFB (triple buffered),
 		           all rendering is done directly onto the video card, the same way Mode Y does.
 Faster for systems with slow RAM access.
+ * FDOOMV.EXE   => FastDoom Planar 320x350 vertical mode.
+The base 320x200
+                   image is stretched to 320x350 (wrong aspect ratio)
+ * FDOOMV2.EXE =>  FastDoom Planar 320x350 vertical mode.
+The base 320x200
+                   image is centered in the screen, leaving black borders
  * FDSETUP.EXE  => Utility to setup controls and sound cards

  Command line parameters